mrmarkuz/ns8-jellyfin/README.md

 Set owner so the container can read the files:

-    chown -R jellyfin1:jellyfin1 /home/jellyfin1/.local/share/containers/storage/volumes/jellyfin-media/_data/*
+    chown -R jellyfin1:jellyfin1 /home/jellyfin1/.config/state/media

-Or just login as app user to be able to access the media directory like:
+Or just login as app user, this way you don't need to set the owner afterwards:

     runagent -m jellyfin1
     ls -l media